semgrep/semgrep-docs/docs/semgrep-ci/sample-ci-configs.md

 1. Create or edit a `pipeline.yml` configuration file to add a Semgrep command as part of your pipeline.
 Refer to the [BuildKite code snippet](#buildkite-code-snippet).
 This configuration file can also be stored within Buildkite.
 2. Copy the relevant code snippet provided in [Sample Buildkite configuration snippet](#sample-buildkite-configuration-snippet).
-3. If you are using Buildkite to store the configuration, save the file.
-Otherwise, commit the configuration file into the `/.buildkite` folder within the target repository.
+3. If you are using Buildkite to store the configuration, save the updated file.
+Otherwise, commit the updated configuration file into the `/.buildkite` folder within the target repository.
 4. The Semgrep job starts automatically upon detecting the committed `pipeline.yml` file.
 You can also view the job through BitBucket's interface, by clicking **your repository > Pipelines**.
 5. Optional: Create a separate CI job for diff-aware scanning, which scans only changed files in PRs or MRs, by repeating steps 1-3 and uncommenting the `SEMGREP_BASELINE_REF` definition provided within the code snippet.